Here's a little parenting truth - having a baby who can sit up independently is wonderfully life changing for both you and your little one.

 This sitting mini-milestone of developing early head control is just ANOTHER reason why it's important to make sure your baby is getting plenty of daily playtime outside of baby gear (which I like to call "floortime play").
 A baby swing or bouncy seat might seem like the perfect place for your squishy newborn to lounge until you realize that your baby has really important developmental work to do when awake.
 The gravity of the semi-reclined position of most infant baby gear makes the work of holding the head steady and centered even harder.
 Too much time in gear can inhibit your little one's ability to work toward developing early head control, upright head control and - eventually - sitting skills.

 KEY TAKEAWAY: Give your baby daily playtime on a blanket on the floor or other flat surface to practice head control.
-Wear and hold your baby upright as much as is practical.
+Wear and hold your baby upright as much as is practical instead of using baby seats, swings or other semi-reclined devices.
 Be aware of how much time your baby spends daily in baby gear and strive to use gear for awake time only when it feels necessary and for an average of 2 hours or less per day.

 When it comes to babies, even the steadiest sitter could never sit on a stool or bench.
 Why?
 Because babies use more than just their bottoms for sitting.
 Through exploration and trial and error, your little one will discover that she can use her hands, feet, legs and bottom as weight-bearing surfaces for sitting.

 That body awareness starts developing very early on and Tummy Time can play a key role.
 Through early Tummy Time, your little one learns to use his hands as a weight-bearing surface.
 It's the first big experience your baby has staying upright on his own against gravity (accidental rolling from belly to back is evidence that it's trickier than we grown-ups might think).
 Learning to use his feet and legs as support comes as your little one begins to sit upright with help.